Thomas Hutton-Mills Jr.

 Thomas Hutton-Mills (14 November 1894, Accra – 11 May 1959, London) was a lawyer, politician and diplomat in the Gold Coast and subsequently Ghana.

 Biography

 Thomas Hutton-Mills was the son of Thomas Hutton-Mills Sr., a prominent lawyer and politician in the Gold Coast.
 He was educated at King's Lynn and Cambridge University.
-Called to the Bar from the Inner Temple in 1921, he practiced law in the Gold Coast.
-An early member of Kwame Nkrumah's Convention People's Party, he was imprisoned with other party leaders in 1950 for his part in the boycotts and strikes of that year.
+Called to the Bar from the Inner Temple in 1921, he practised law in the Gold Coast.